 By 1770 it was the fourth-largest port in the colonies, after only Boston, New York, and Philadelphia, and boasted a population of 11,000.
 Several cultural and social organizations were established as the city prospered, including the first theater in America in 1736, numerous benevolent societies, and the Charleston Library Society in 1748.
 This group would also help establish the College of Charleston in 1770, the oldest in the state.

 When the American Revolution began, Charleston would find itself and its port a target – twice being attacked by the British.

 On June 28, 1776, British General Henry Clinton, with 2,000 men and a naval squadron, tried to seize Charleston, hoping for a simultaneous Loyalist uprising in South Carolina.
 However, their mission failed when explosives failed to penetrate Fort Moultrie’s unfinished yet thick palmetto log walls, and no local Loyalists attacked the town from within as the British had hoped.

-However, General Clinton would return before the end of the war in April 1780 and attack again, this time, with far greater success.
+However, General Clinton would return before the war’s end in April 1780 and attack again, this time with greater success.
 Marching on Charleston with 14,000 soldiers, Clinton cut off the city from relief and began the siege on April 1.

 Several skirmishes took place for the next six weeks until Continental Army Major General Benjamin Lincoln was forced to surrender on May 12.
-The loss of the city and its surrender of 5,000 troops to the British was the most significant loss suffered by the Continental Army in the Revolutionary War.
+The city’s loss and its surrender of 5,000 troops to the British was the most significant loss suffered by the Continental Army in the Revolutionary War.
 The British retained control of the city until December 1782, after which the city officially changed its name to Charleston.